Associate of Applied Business

 Why study Paralegal Studies?

-Paralegals play a vital role in the legal system by completing essential legal tasks that ensure the delivery of quality legal services to the client.
+The effective practice of law requires a team of conscientous, competent professionals.
+A critical member of that team is the paralegal, who plays a vital role in the legal system by completing essential legal tasks that ensure the delivery of quality legal services to the client.
 A paralegal’s primary role is to provide support to attorneys.
-Paralegals may work specifically with one lawyer or work with a group of several attorneys.
-The work that paralegals do varies based on the size and practice area of the firm at which they are employed, but commonly includes such tasks as meeting with clients, interviewing witnesses, collecting evidence, researching case law and legal precedents, drafting documents, pleadings and correspondence with clients and the court.
+Paralegals may work specifically with one lawyer or a group of attorneys.
+The work that paralegals do varies based on the size and practice area of the firm at which they are employed, but commonly includes meeting with clients, interviewing witnesses, collecting evidence, researching case law and legal precedents, drafting documents, pleadings, and correspondence with clients and the court.

 If you have taken paralegal courses at other institutions, you may petition the program director to transfer those credits to our program.
 Credits must be from a regionally accredited, ABA or an institutional member of AAfPE to be considered.